You can make money by reporting bugs, and additional money by including pull requests with fixes. The bounty program is set up in two parts:

 The value of rewards will vary depending on severity as judged by the Ubiquity team.
 Severity is determined according to the OWASP risk rating model based on Impact and Likelihood, as employed in the Ethereum bug bounty campaign.

-Payouts are available in uDEBT tokens, which are redeemable when the largest market price for uAD-3CRV is above $1.00.
+Payouts are available in uCR tokens, which are redeemable when the largest liquidity market’s price for uAD-3CRV is above $1.00.
 We can discuss special payment accommodations if required in other stablecoins, but we will be paying less than the below listed dollar value in other tokens.

 Thanks for the tip.
 We'll make a note of it!